About the Bible

 Translating the Books of the Bible (Style)

 With advances in technology, scholars have created hundreds of translations falling anywhere in the range from very formal to very dynamic.
-But the vast majority of Bibles sold today are based on 20 or so translations.
-However, each of those translations may have several different editions because they contain different supplemental information.
-For Example, the Revised Standard Version (RSV) translation of the Bible might have editions labeled ‘Study Bible,’ ‘Women’s Bible,’ and ‘Bible in a Year.’
+About 20 of these translations make up the vast majority of Bibles sold.
+However, each translation may have several different editions, and each edition may have several different variations.

 Which Bible do I buy?